-4.4 Appointment of the Resolution Facilitator or Mediator
+4.4 Appointment of the Resolution Facilitator (RF) or Mediator

-- (a) The SDRCC shall appoint a Resolution Facilitator from its Rotating List, unless the Parties have agreed to a Resolution Facilitator prior to filing their joint Request for Resolution Facilitation. - (b) Upon receipt of a Request for Mediation, the Parties will be provided with a time limit, set by the SDRCC, to agree on a Mediator.
-If the Parties do not agree on a Mediator when the time limit expires, the SDRCC shall appoint the Mediator from its Rotating List.
+- (a) The SDRCC shall appoint a RF from its Rotating List, unless the Parties have agreed to a RF prior to filing their joint Request for Resolution Facilitation. - (b) Upon receipt of a Request for Mediation, the Parties will be provided with a time limit, set by the SDRCC, to agree on a Mediator.
+If the Parties do not agree when the time limit expires, the SDRCC shall appoint a Mediator from its Rotating List. - (c) Where the SDRCC appoints a Mediator from its Rotating List for a matter arising out of the application of the UCCMS, it shall use its specialized list of safe sport Mediators.